 How to Use Altium Designer to Quickly Place Components

-“A place for everything, everything in its place” are profound words by the incomparable Benjamin Franklin that are especially applicable when applied to component placement on PCBs.
-Let’s see how to use Altium Designer to put these words into action for your PCB design.
+“A place for everything, everything in its place” are profound words by the incomparable Benjamin Franklin that are especially applicable when applied to component placement on PCBs and in your Altium library loader.
+Let’s see how to use Altium Designer to put these words into action for your PCB design

 Placing Components Directly with no Schematic

-Whether you are creating a relatively simple PCB or adding to an existing design, you can save time by adding components directly to the board layout.
-The following describes how to use Altium Designer to place a component are as follows:
+Whether you are creating a relatively simple printed circuit board or adding to an existing design, you can save time by adding components directly to the board layout.
+The following describes how to use Altium Designer to place file and a component are as follows:

 Step 1: Open the PCB where you will be placing the part.

 If using an existing board, locate the correct *.PcbDoc in your file tree.